Call of Duty: Black Ops 4 is selling 3-times faster than Black Ops III

 As part of its earnings report, Activision detailed the latest Call of Duty’s performance.
 The modern military shooter has sold through more copies than Black Ops III through their first three weeks.
 A big chunk of those sales comes from PC and Blizzard’s Battle.net service.
 According to Activision, Black Ops 4’s PC sales are three-times higher than Black Ops III.

-That makes this one of the best selling Call of Duty games ever.
+That makes this one of the best-selling Call of Duty games ever.
 And it has certainly outsold Advance Warfare and World War II, the two most recent predecessors, through the first three weeks.

 The publisher is also touting its engagement numbers.
 It says that active users are up 16 percent over Black Ops III.
 And hours played also saw an increase of 20 percent over the last Call of Duty from developer Treyarch.